What do we do?

 Belong – Heal – Grow – Share

 As a church, we are committed to being a nurturing environment where love is at the core of our actions and extends to every people group.
 This love is first extended to God the Father, God the Son, and God the Spirit.
 Our love for God is expressed in our worship which happens both with our mouths but also with our actions.
-We value small groups as a place where people can learn about God and the Bible as well as extend love to others.
+We value small groups and other group interactions as a place where people can learn about God and the Bible as well as extend love to others.
 We aim to be a place where one can “Belong.”